2014, Vol. 1 Issue 6, Part A

 How to cite this article:

-Sajal Bhattacharya and Probal Basu.
+Sajal Bhattacharya, Probal Basu.
 Japanese Encephalitis Virus (JEV) infection in different vertebrates and its epidemiological significance: a Review.
-International Journal of Fauna and Biological Studies.
-2014; 1(6): 32-37.
+Int J Fauna Biol Stud 2014;1(6):32-37.